MSI

 4. Efficient and Resourceful

-Anyone concerned about the environment should appreciate plastic injection molding.
+Anyone concerned about the environment should appreciate plastic custom injection molding.
 Only the necessary amount of plastic is used for each part.
 Any excess plastic (test or rejected parts) is ground up and recycled.

 5. Flexibility

 It’s easy to change the color or type of material being produced.
-It’s also custom made to your specifications.
+It’s also custom-made to your specifications.

 6. Enhanced Strength